sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

 * [#4869] When an HTTP file transfer service is closed for not being active, there is no explicit logout event.

-* [#4945] As of 25th of May 2018, Microsoft CRL used by SharePoint online was serving a CRL which expires on the 23rd of May 2018.
-  This causes the SharePoint Online CRL validation to fail.

 * [#5000] When a transfer is configured in any of the available batch modes, SFTPPlus will no longer monitor it once a file is added to the queue.
   If a file is added to the transfer batch queue and the file is removed from the source,
   SFTPPlus will still try to transfer it and the transfer will fail as the source file is no longer there.

-* [#5022] When a transfer has an Azure Files location as destination and is configured to rename existing files on destination, the transfer will fail as the rename operation is not yet implemented for Azure Files.

 * [#5071] For batch transfers, when using `execute_on_destination_before`,
   `execute_on_destination_after_success` and